At the Albstadt round of the UCI XC World Cup, Cannondale launched the F-Si, the successor to its F29 XC race bike.

 Since sponsorship plays a big part in World Cup racing, it’s no surprise that there are a couple of items found on the team’s bikes that aren’t on the off-the-shelf versions.
 FSA’s sponsorship means that the team uses its carbon K-Force posts, instead of the Cannondale Save 2 post found on standard bikes.

 The team is also using the SiSL2 crankset, borrowed from Cannondale’s high-end road bikes.
 It's one of the lightest cranks in production, with a one-piece spider and ring.
-Tyre sponsor Schwalbe offers a range of rubber to suit different race conditions – Anton choose Racing Ralphs at Albstadt.
+Tire sponsor Schwalbe offers a range of rubber to suit different race conditions – Anton choose Racing Ralphs at Albstadt.

 Complete bike specifications